ammulu3102/Quiz-App/README.md

 # Quiz App ⏱️

 A simple and interactive **Quiz Application** with a timer functionality, built using **HTML, CSS, and JavaScript**.
-This project was developed as an assignment and is designed to test users’ knowledge with multiple-choice questions under a time limit.
+This to test users’ knowledge with multiple-choice questions under a time limit.

 ![Quiz App Preview](quiz_app_preview.png)